WinterSnowfall/gog_gles/README.md

 python3 gog_releases_scan.py -p
 ```

-**12.** Populate initial support page data:
+**12.** Populate initial forum pages data:

 ```
-python3 gog_support_scan.py
+python3 gog_forums_scan.py
 ```

 You're now good to go!

 All database tables should be populated with data.
-This is essentially a snapshot of all the game ids, associated installer/file entries, ratings, releases, support pages and (optionally) prices reported by the GOG APIs.
+This is essentially a snapshot of all the game ids, associated installer/file entries, ratings, releases, forum pages and (optionally) prices reported by the GOG APIs.

 ## How do I handle update scans?